-Since it's impossible to process all these comments manually, he asked for a tool to analyze them.
-Some people mentioned Graphext in the replies to that tweet (thanks!).
-We though it would be an interesting opportunity to explore how Trump's supporters perceive some of the new (like Universal Basic Income) and old ideas (Stimulus packages) than a billionaire that could had run for president as a Republican defends after the COVID-19 crisis.
+The team thought it would be an interesting opportunity to explore how Trump's supporters perceive some of the new ideas, like Universal Basic Income, compared with old ideas , like stimulus packages, that a billionaire that could have run for president as a Republican defends after the COVID-19 crisis.

-One of the coolest things that makes Graphext quite unique analyzing text data, is the possibility of not only counting how many times some keywords you are interested in were used, but finding and connecting other terms that are even more relevant in the corpus but you couldn't think of in the first place.
-We use something called word2vec models to compute the simmilarities between each pair of keyword and then network analysis to cluster simmilar terms to find more maningful patterns.
+One of the coolest things that makes Graphext especially powerful in analyzing text data is the possibility of not only counting how many times some keywords were used, but also finding and connecting other terms that are even more relevant in the corpus but you couldn't think of in the first place.
+We use something called word2vec models to compute the similarities between each pair of keywords and then network analysis to cluster similar terms to find more meaningful patterns.

-On the chart above, we selected all the terms related to ideology and made the size of the terms according to the number of times they would appear in the mentions.
-There are many different terms related to Communism (marxist, commie), Socialism and Globalism, but we also see how the label Liberal is the biggest one by far (although merging all the red ones they receive a simmilar number of mentions).
-Many other people also talk abour Libertarism, Conservatism or Authoritarism (that not always are mentioned to talk about Cuban's ideology but about Trump)
+On the chart above, we selected all terms related to ideology and made the size of the terms according to the number of times they appeared in the mentions.
+There are many different terms related to Communism - marxist, commie - Socialism and Globalism, but we also see how the label Liberal is the biggest one by far.
+Many other people also talk about Libertarianism, Conservatism or Authoritarianism, terms that are not always mentioned to talk about Cuban's ideology but instead refer to Trump.

-By only using these exact terms we got 863 mentions, that is about 1% of the total number of mentions and replies he got over these months, but still a significant amount of tweet in absolut terms that would be even 2 or 3 times more if we've added all the other ideological keywords we indentified in the previous insight.
+By using only these exact terms we got 863 mentions, which is about 1% of the total number of mentions and replies he got over these months, but still a significant amount of tweets in absolute terms that would be 2 or 3 times bigger if we added the rest of ideological keywords we identified in the previous insight.

-On this other chart we put a sample of specific tweets he got fo each one of these terms in case you want to have more context about why people call him this way.
-You will see for instance that too many people make the easy joke of Cuban with Cuban Socialist/Communist Policy.
+On this other chart we put a sample of specific tweets he got for each one of these terms in case you want to have more context about why people call him this way.
+You will see for instance that too many people make the easy joke of intentionally confusing Cuban with the Cuban Socialist/Communist Policy.